prof3ssorSt3v3/mad9034/docs/modules/week5/README.md

 [Product research - Meaning, Importance, Stages, Example.](https://www.mbaskool.com/business-concepts/marketing-and-strategy-terms/8598-product-research.html#3)

-Product Research refers to the systematic process of gathering and analyzing information to better understand a specific product, its market, and its potential customers.
+Product research involves systematically gathering and analyzing information to understand a specific product, its market, and potential customers.

-**Goals**
-Learn about:

-- Market segment
-- Competitive landscape
+#### Goals:

+- Understand the market segment.
+- Analyze the competitive landscape.
-- Strengths and weaknesses of competitive products
+- Identify strengths and weaknesses of competing products.
-- Competitive advantage of your product
+- Define your product's competitive advantage.
-- How your product can gain market share
+- Explore how your product can gain market share.

 ### Product Research vs User Research

+Product Research focuses on the market and existing products, while User Research delves into user needs and behavior.

 |     Product Research Studies      |      User Research Studies      |
 | :-------------------------------: | :-----------------------------: |